MicrosoftDocs/playfab-docs/playfab-docs/features/multiplayer/networking/concepts-port-usage.md

 The supported remote port range that may be in use by Azure PlayFab Party can be any ports other than the Internet Assigned Numbers Authority (IANA) reserved range of 0-1023.
 Currently transparent cloud relays will only be assigned port numbers from 30000 and above, but Microsoft reserves the right to change this behavior in the future and policies constraining connectivity to this range are not recommended.
 As a best practice, the port range of 1024-65535 should be used instead.
 This is particularly important for titles that are using direct peer-to-peer connections for a Party network, since NAT implementations will typically assign ports from this range.
 Blocking remote ports other than the full recommended range may also prevent direct communication.

 Given these relatively large remote IP address and port constraints, and as an alternative to restricting remote destinations, network administrators may wish to instead implement their desired strict communication constraints based on the local source device (e.g., permitting broader access for specific, known devices or applications) or the domain name list below.

-## Domain Names

-Microsoft Azure PlayFab Party performs HTTPS connections to multiple cloud services.
-To ensure correct functionality, the following domains need to be accessible through HTTPS connections:

-* *\*.playfabapi.com*
-* *\*.speech.microsoft.com*
-* *api.cognitive.microsofttranslator.com*
-* *\*.cloudapp.net*

-This list of domain names can change without notice.
-Developers should ensure to check this list regularly and expect changes.

 ## See also